 As regards the Fecc European Responsible Care Programme, there is a small number of Pan-European distributor companies in the programme, with some entities 'on hold' for the time being.
-In 2019 one positive Evaluation Report was submitted to the Responsible Care Committee which approved the prolongation (3 years) of the use of the Responsible Care logo - confirmed in an Authorization Report and Responsible Care Attestation issued by Fecc.
+In 2020, no Evaluation Report was submitted to the Responsible Care Committee which - according to a standard procedure - approves the prolongation (3 years) of the use of the Responsible Care logo, confirmed in an Authorization Report and Responsible Care Attestation issued by Fecc.
 The Evaluation/Authorization Reports are an integral part of the Programme and are intended to analyse the company's TPV assessment and improvement plans to enable a decision on granting permanent use of the Responsible Care logo.